 We are experiencing this with our toddler almost daily.
 She is having the biggest tantrums over what seems like nothing.
 In these moments, my body and mind instantly react by first wanting to use logic with her, and second, when she doesn’t understand my reasoning, I feel my body wanting to join her world of chaos and yell at her just to be quiet and drink from the dang blue cup.

 The ability to regulate emotions comes with time.
-This is why we rarely see adults getting angry about what colour cups they use, but we come to expect this from our toddlers.
+This is why we rarely see adults getting angry about what colour cups they use, but we come to expect this from our little ones.
 Our kids are not born with the ability to regulate their emotions.
-So in these challenging moments, we can model being calm to help them develop this critical skill that will help them for the rest of their lives.
+So, in these challenging moments, we can model being calm to help them develop this critical skill that will help them for the rest of their lives.

-Every toddler will have days when the bubble bath is “too wet,” the milk is “too milky,” their favourite cup is “blue NOT red,” and their eggs aren’t quite “goopy” enough.
-We can remember that in these moments they aren’t trying to be difficult; they are dysregulated.
+Every child will have days when the bubble bath is “too wet,” the milk is “too milky,” their favourite cup is “blue, NOT red,” and their eggs aren’t quite “goopy” enough.
+We can remember that in these moments, they aren’t trying to be difficult; they are dysregulated.

-If you are in the midst of a tantrum, your toddler is dysregulated and you feel like you are ready to join the chaos and start screaming yourself, here are four essential truths to remind yourself of:
+If you are in the midst of a tantrum, your child is dysregulated, and you feel like you are ready to join the chaos and start screaming yourself, here are four essential truths to remind yourself of:

 1. Your logic and reasoning during moments of tantrums will likely not be understood.

 I know the tears and chaos can be triggering.
-It can be tempting to try and reason with our children in these moments.
+Trying to reason with our children in these moments can be tempting.
 The first thing we need to remember is that they aren’t going to understand our logic and reasoning no matter what we say.
 If we can remember this, we can set ourselves up for success instead of adding to the chaos and becoming dysregulated with our children.

 3. It’s not about the milk being “too milky.”

-Instead of connecting with the words they are saying, remember your little toddler is likely just as confused as you are.
-Instead of joining their chaos, or using logic, remember that they need to learn new ways of coping with these big feelings.
+Instead of connecting with the words they are saying, remember your child is likely just as confused as you are.
+Instead of joining their chaos or using logic, remember that they need to learn new ways of coping with these big feelings.
 We can help them learn tools for dealing with these feelings through a process called “co-regulation.”

 4. Co-regulation is the key to teaching your child new ways of coping.

-Just like when your child was an infant and needed your soothing voice, rocking, back rubbing, and so on to help themselves calm down when they were crying – as they enter toddlerhood, they will need to learn how to manage high states of emotional arousal.
+Just like when your child was an infant and needed your soothing voice, rocking, back rubbing, and so on to help themselves calm down when they were crying – toddlers and preschoolers need to learn how to manage high states of emotional arousal.
 They do this by watching how their parents and trusted caregivers respond to them when they feel upset.

 The research backs up that repeated cycles of emotional upset (for example, crying about the milk being “too milky”), followed by a calming intervention by a parent (like talking in a soothing voice or validating feelings), provides the basis not only for trust and safety but helps the child learn how to self soothe (a skill they are not born with).